Last updated on November 25th, 2022

 With the outbreak of WWI, New Zealand took over Samoa from the Germans on behalf of the British Crown.
 The period under New Zealand rule was marked by intense yet nonviolent Samoan resistance (the Mau Movement).
 An Influenza epidemic brought over by the Kiwis in 1918 led to the death of 20% of the population and to further animosity.
 Independence was finally achieved in 1962, the first Pacific island nation to break free from colonial rule.

 Though tense in colonial days, current ties with New Zealand are very strong, as with Australia.
-In the absence of substantial foreign investment, the two ‘Pacific superpowers’ contribute a lot of much need aid money to Samoa.
+In the absence of substantial foreign investment, the two ‘Pacific superpowers’ contribute a lot of needed aid money to Samoa.
 Remittance payments from thousands of Samoans living abroad are also a primary revenue source for some families.
 In 2009, Samoa switched to driving on the left side of the road and in 2011, moved west of the International Date Line.
 This allows the cheap import of cars and conducting business on the same calendar day as New Zealand and Australia.

 This traditional code of behavior and governance is the backbone of Samoan society even in modern times.
 At its heart is the extended family, known as ‘aiga.
 The more hands to carry the load, the easier life will be.
 The bigger your family is, the more powerful it is.
 So everyday life is not about ‘you’, it’s about ‘us’.
 There is no ‘I’, only ‘we’.
 Though likely originating from a real survival need back in the day, these codes still blindingly lead Samoans to do everything (and give everything) to their extended family and its representative bodies: chiefs, village, and church.